Month 6, Free

 Time To Read: 3mins

-People who follow the Mediterranean diet eat less saturated fat than those who eat a typical American diet.
-However, as this diet pattern is high in fat, and fat has twice the number of calories of carbohydrate and protein, there is potential for weight gain due to excess calories.
+People who follow the Mediterranean diet eat less saturated fat than those who eat a typical Western diet.
+However, as this diet pattern is higher in fat than others, and fat has twice the number of calories of carbohydrate and protein, there is potential for weight gain due to excess calories.

-Heart disease rates in Mediterranean countries is lower than that in the United States, however this may not be entirely due to diet.
+Heart disease rates in Mediterranean countries is lower than that in other countries, however this may not be entirely due to diet.
 It is possible that lifestyle factors, such as physical activity levels may play a part in low heart disease rates.
 Further research is required before a blanket recommendation can be made that everyone should follow the Mediterranean style eating pattern.

 Diet Pattern